 Unlike other car-sharing platforms with a fixed cost structure, the rental costs for DriveLah vehicles vary widely across different models.
 The daily rental rate starts from as low as $50/day for Suzuki Swift 2012 and increases to $500/day for Honda Jazz 2018.

-Drivers are required to be at least 22 years old with minimally 2 years of driving experience in Singapore or Malaysia.
+Drivers are required to be at least 21 years old with a valid Singapore licence for 2 years or more.

 What You Should Know Before You Decide To Car-Share